l7mp/stunner/examples/benchmark/README.md

 `STUNner` and `iperf` are running inside the Kubernetes Cluster.

 An example for:
+* a Kubernetes benchmark
 * 5 turncats
 * 5 seconds of evaluation time
 * 1000 byte packets
 * 100 Mbits/sec
-* Kubernetes benchmark
 ```
 ./benchmark.sh -n 5 -t 5 -s 1000 -b 100000000 -p k8s
 ```

-## Expected output
+## Expected output / Getting the results

+The output will be a standard `iperf` server output trimmed to show only the results.
+There are per-connections results and summarized results.

+* **Per-connection results:** The number of connections are set with the `-n` argument of the helper script.
+Rows starting like `[  4]` show per-connection results (e.g., throughput, jitter, and latency).
-The output will be a standard `iperf` server output trimmed a little bit to show only the results.
-You will see a number of connections that were used to test.
-Their number is the value of the `-n` argument.
-In these rows you can also see the jitter and latencies of every individual connections.
-The `SUM` row summarizes the amount of transfered data, the effective bandwidth, the rate of the dropped/lost packets and the total number of sent packets and finally the packets/second (pps) rate.
+* **Summarized results:** The `[SUM]` row summarizes the amount of transfered data, the effective bandwidth, the rate of the dropped/lost packets and the total number of sent packets and finally the packets/second (pps) rate.

+Next, we see an example output for a local measurement and a measurement in Kubernetes.

 ### Local measurment

-In this case the output will contain only one summarized test.
+In a local measurement the output contains a single summarized test.
-You should see something like this:
+You should see a similar output:
 ```
 Number of concurrent turncat clients: 5
 Evaluation time: 1 sec